The easy way to get rid of Fungus Gnats on indoor plants (once and for all)

 So that's what fungus gnats are, what they look like, what they like to munch on, and what worked for me to finally get rid of them (plus how to avoid them coming back).

-Two years ago my fungus gnat situation was so out of control it was causing me to question even having plants at all if that meant I had to put up with fungus gnats all up in my face, and picking them out of my freshly made cups of tea before I even got a sip.
+A few years ago my fungus gnat situation was so out of control it was causing me to question even having plants at all if that meant I had to put up with fungus gnats all up in my face, and picking them out of my freshly made cups of tea before I even got a sip.

 Then I became determined to get rid of them.
 When home remedies didn't do the job, I didn't give in.
 I spent a little bit on this two step method (I don't know why, but I was really reluctant at the time to spend money on getting rid of them even though they were so annoying).
 I'm so pleased I did as I've been fungus gnat free ever since - although I still keep some leftover mozzie bits and sticky traps on hand just in case!